Wildland-Urban Interface · Structural Defense · Patent Pending

 Continuation Strategy

-Additional continuation patents planned — including hip pipe manifold, parapet cap manifold, and foam injection venturi eductor circuit.
+Additional continuation patents planned, extending the core architecture across delivery configurations and the foam injection circuit.
 Managed by Sean Lynch, Lynch LLP.

 Registered